What Are Radial Tyres

-Radial tyres are the modern choice.
+Radial tyres are a modern choice.
 Being invented in 1946 by Michelin, although the first patent was filed in 1915, this rendition swiftly overtook its predecessor.

 The main flaw of radial tyres are the softer walls, which can allow for damage from contact with kerbs.